autifyhq/autify-javascript-snippets/content/en/snippets/others/import_js.md

 Import a JavaScript library.
 The following example imports jQuery from CDN.
 It loads JavaScript by creating a `<script>` element and adding it to the `<head>` element.

 (Caveat) When you use a third-party library, please do it at your own risk.
+If you should use a malicious library, your web site whould be exposed to risks to execute arbitary codes.

 ```js
 const script = document.createElement('script');